What is “RAFT”?

-RAFT (Residential Assistance for Families in Transition) is a Department of Housing and Community Development (DHCD) funded homelessness prevention program.
+The RAFT Program is a homelessness prevention program funded by the Department of Housing and Community Development (DHCD).
 RAFT provides short-term financial assistance to low-income families who are homeless or at risk of becoming homeless.

 RAFT offers flexible financial assistance designed to meet each family’s particular needs.
-Eligible uses include moving cost assistance, rent and utility arrears, rental stipends which help families who are behind on rent, or utility bills.
-RAFT also helps families who have to move but do not have enough money to pay a security deposit, utility startup costs, or first/last month’s rent and furniture (no more than $1000 of the family’s $4000 assistance can be paid for furniture).
-Families can get up to $4000 within a 12-month period.
+Eligible uses include moving cost assistance, rent and utility arrears, rental stipends or utility bills.
+RAFT also helps families who must move but do not have enough money to pay a security deposit, utility startup costs, or first/last month’s rent, and furniture (no more than $1000 of the family’s can be paid for furniture).
+Families cannot get more than $4000 within a 12-month period.

 To be eligible for RAFT:

-- Your family must be homeless or at risk of becoming homeless.
+- A family must be homeless or at risk of becoming homeless.

 - The household must be income eligible.
-Not less than 50 percent of the funding will be available for families with an income at or below 30% of AMI, and a maximum of 50 percent for families between 30-50% AMI.
+Not less than 50 percent of the funding will be available for families with an income at or below 30% of Area Media Income (AMI), and a maximum of 50 percent for families between 30-50% AMI.

-- Meet the basic criteria of an assessment targeting tool developed by DHCD.
+- Meet the basic criteria of an assessment targeting tool (RAFT Screen) developed by DHCD.
 Agency staff are allowed flexibility in applying the tool to determine eligibility.

 - The RAFT eligibility process will consider the reasons for which someone is homeless or at risk of becoming homeless, including loss of income and increased expenses for those with incomes between 30 and 50 percent of AMI

-- Your family's housing plan must show that RAFT assistance will stabilize your housing situation.
-You must have enough income after you get RAFT to be able to stay in your current housing, get new housing, or otherwise avoid homelessness.
+- A family must show that RAFT assistance will stabilize the current housing situation.
+This means a household must have enough income after receiving RAFT to be able to stay in their current housing, obtain new housing, or otherwise avoid homelessness.

 Completing a Housing Consumer Education Center (HCEC) Intake Assessment is the first step to accessing RAFT.
 Any family can walk into or call the HCEC/Resource Center to complete the Intake Assessment form.
 Agencies do not require an in-person appointment to complete an intake assessment, but will be available if a family requires in -person assistance to complete it.